thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

 }
 ```

-Let's break down the code above.
+Breaking down the code above:

-1. First are using the `DaprClient` to create an HttpClient Invocation object with the app id of the service we want to invoke:
+1. First the `DaprClient` is used to create an HttpClient Invocation object with the Dapr app id of the service you want to invoke:

 ```csharp
 var client = DaprClient.CreateInvokeHttpClient(appId: "pizza-kitchen");
 ```

-The code above wraps an http call to the host `localhost` with the port `3501`.
-This is not calling the _pizza-kitchen_ service directly, but the sidecar of the _pizza-store_ service.
-The responsiblity of making the service invocation is passed to the sidecar, as the picture below illustrates:
+The code above wraps an HTTP call to the host `localhost` with the port `3501`.
+This is not calling the _pizza-kitchen_ service directly, but rather the sidecar of the _pizza-store_ service.
+The responsibility of making the service invocation call is then passed to the sidecar, as the picture below illustrates:

 ![service-invocation](/imgs/service-invocation.png)

-2. Then, we make the call to the endpoint `/cook`, passing our _order_ as the body of the POST request:
+2. Then, you make the call to the endpoint `/cook`, passing the _order_ as the body of the POST request:

 ```csharp
 var response = await client.PostAsJsonAsync("/cook", order, cancellationToken: CancellationToken.None);
 ```

-With this, services only need to communicate to sidecars through localhost and the sidecar handles the discovery capabilities.
+This way, services only need to communicate to their associated sidecar over localhost and the sidecar handles the service discovery and invocation capabilities.

-## Running the application
+## Run the application

-We now need to run both applications.
-If the _pizza-store_ service is still running, press **CTRL+C** to stop it.
-In your terminal, navigate to the folder where the _pizza-store_ `app.py` is located and run the command below:
+It's not time to run both applications.
+If the _pizza-store_ service is still running, use **CTRL+C** to stop it.
+In your terminal, ensure you are in the folder where the _pizza-store_ app is located and run the command below:

 ```bash
 dapr run --app-id pizza-store --app-protocol http --app-port 8001 --dapr-http-port 3501 --resources-path ../resources  -- dotnet run
 ```

-Open a new terminal window and mode to the _pizza-kitchen_ folder.
+Open a new terminal window and navigate to the _pizza-kitchen_ folder.
 Run the command below:

 ```bash
 dapr run --app-id pizza-kitchen --app-protocol http --app-port 8002 --dapr-http-port 3502 --resources-path ../resources  -- dotnet run